Poppin' Smoke

 • Gaiters.
 Whether you have low-top or full hiking boots, you will want gaiters for the descent, especially on the Gotemba trail.
 It’s almost entirely small pebbles and volcanic ash.
 Gaiters will help keep all that stuff from filling your shoes.

 • Cash: Bring at least 5000 yen per person.
-Each climber must pay the “donation” of 1000 yen (about $9 at the time of this writing) at the trailhead.
+Each climber must pay the admission fee of 1000 yen at the trailhead.
 Toilets cost between 100 and 300 yen (they are clean and well-maintained).
 Burns on your stick at each station cost 300 to 500 yen.
 You can also buy snacks and supplies at many of the stations and at the top.

 I also read a preparation list from another source that recommended hikers cut their toenails.
 I followed that advice and cut mine extra short.
-It made the long decent a little less painful.
+It made the long decent less painful.

 Mount Fuji Trails